 Titan Hide Camo Pro ‘Long Term’ Review

-Now that the new Titan Hide Camo Pro has been out for a while I thought I should do a little review on it and give you my honest opinion.
+Now that the new Titan Hide Camo Pro has been out for a while, part of the Nash Titan Range, I thought I should do a little review on it and give you my honest opinion.
 I have had one for a little while now and it has been on the bank plenty of times with me!

 This isn’t really a long term review (as they haven’t been out for long enough), but its a good first impression from a good few uses!
 I also owned the previous Titan Hide so I can see how the upgrades have improved or not improved the new Pro version!

 So, what are the upgrades you get when buying the titan Hide Pro?

 - Extended front bar design with angled rain peak tension bar and storm gutter.

 - Air flow design with four independently zipped mozzi mesh panels.